Introduction

 to the other Fremodynes, you'll notice the transformer coupled audio output.

-of using a 12AT7, a 14F8 is used.
-This is just the Loctal equivalent.
-Loctal
+Fremodyne was used by Meck.
+Instead of a 12AT7, a 14F8 is used.
+This is

-valves were developed by Sylvania for mobile use, to eliminate the possibility
+the Loctal equivalent.
+Loctal valves were developed by Sylvania for mobile

-of valves falling out under constant vibration.
-The base resembles that
+use, to eliminate the possibility of valves falling out under constant

-The pins are like later miniature valves
+The pins are like later miniature valves,

 in that they go straight through the glass.